Skip to main content

 // 2.
 Initialize NCEngine

-InitParams params = new InitParams(context, "your-app-key");
+InitParams initParams = new InitParams(context, "your-app-key");

 // 3.
 Connect the Chat SDK

-ConnectParams params = new ConnectParams("user-token");
+ConnectParams connectParams = new ConnectParams("user-token");

-NCEngine.connect(params, new ConnectHandler() {
+NCEngine.connect(connectParams, new ConnectHandler() {

 @Override